Summary

 The founders redesigned their plan with targeted business plan graphs.
 They used a line graph to show user growth from 100 to 10,000 customers over 18 months.
 A bar chart compared their income per customer to rivals.
 An area chart showed their slice of the $50 billion software market.

-The visual redesign helped backers quickly understand three key points.
-Strong user growth, good pricing, and huge market chance.
+The visual redesign helped backers quickly understand three key points: strong user growth, good pricing.
+Huge market chance.
 The startup raised their Series A within three months of updating their visual presentation.
+Could better visuals transform your funding story this dramatically?

 Note: This is a combined example created for teaching purposes.
 It doesn't represent a single real person or company.